Nebraska February 27, 2016

 Fossils show that the cranes have been making this stop on their annual trek for millennia.
 Today, they have a symbiotic relationship with the farmers in the area.
 The birds feast on corn left in the fields after harvest time, allowing them to put on much-needed body weight before the next long leg of their journey.
 The farmers are happy to oblige since that means they can then start out the planting season with nicely cleaned fields.

 Birds aren’t the only creatures who descend on Nebraska in the spring.
-There is a huge number of dedicated nature lovers who make the trek to Nebraska every year to view the sandhill crane migration.
+A huge number of dedicated nature lovers make the trek to Nebraska every year to view the sandhill crane migration.
 The Audubon Society hosts the annual

 Nebraska Crane Festival

 to celebrate the migration.
-In 2016, the festival runs March 17-20 in Kearney.
 The event includes field trips, exclusive experiences, workshops, and presentations for the die-hard birder.

 Even if you’ve never been much of a bird watcher, everyone should make an exception for the spring sandhill crane migration.
 This natural event is beyond compare, and it happens every year only in Nebraska.